-In a typical computer sound channel operating at 5 V, bridging raises the power into an 8- $\Omega$ speaker from a singled-ended (SE, ground reference) limit of 250 mW to 1 W. In sound power, that is a 6-dB improvementwhich is loudness that can be heard.
+In a typical computer sound channel operating at 5 V, bridging raises the power into an 8- $\Omega$ speaker from a singled-ended (SE, ground reference) limit of 250 mW to 1 W. In sound power, that is a 6-dB improvement-which is loudness that can be heard.
 In addition to increased power, there are frequency response concerns.
-Consider the single-supply SE configuration shown in Figure 15.
+Consider the single-supply SE configuration shown in Figure 25.
 A coupling capacitor is required to block the dc offset voltage from reaching the load.
-These capacitors can be quite large (approximately 33 $\mu$ F to 1000 $\mu$ F) so they tend to be expensive and heavy.
-Also, they occupy valuable PCB area, and they limit low-frequency performance of the system.
-This frequency limiting effect is due to the high pass filter network created with the speaker impedance and the coupling capacitance and is calculated with equation 8.
+These capacitors can be quite large (approximately 33 $\mu$ F to 1000 $\mu$ F) so they tend to be expensive, heavy, occupy valuable PCB area, and have the additional drawback of limiting low-frequency performance of the system.
+This frequency limiting effect is due to the high-pass filter network created with the speaker impedance and the coupling capacitance and is calculated with equation 8.

-$$f{\rm C} = \frac{1}{2\pi R{\rm L} C{\rm (C)}} \tag{8}$$
+$$f{C} = \frac{1}{2\pi R{L}C(C)}$$ (8)